Meteorite: Classification

+Frequency

+The diameter of the largest impactor to hit Earth on any given day is likely to be about 40 cm, in a given year about 4 m, and in a given century about 20 m.
+These statistics are obtained by the following:

+Over at least the range from 5 cm to roughly 300 m, the rate at which Earth receives meteors obeys a power-law distribution as follows:

+where N (>D) is the expected number of objects larger than a diameter of D meters to hit Earth in a year.
+This is based on observations of bright meteors seen from the ground and space, combined with surveys of near-Earth asteroids.
+Above 300 m in diameter, the predicted rate is somewhat higher, with a 2 km asteroid (one teraton TNT equivalent) every couple of million years – about 10 times as often as the power-law extrapolation would predict.

 Chemistry

-In March 2015, NASA scientists reported that complex organic compounds found in DNA and RNA, including uracil, cytosine, and thymine, have been formed in the laboratory under outer space conditions, using starting chemicals, such as pyrimidine, found in meteorites.
+In 2015, NASA scientists reported that complex organic compounds found in DNA and RNA, including uracil, cytosine, and thymine, have been formed in the laboratory under outer space conditions, using starting chemicals, such as pyrimidine, found in meteorites.
 Pyrimidine and polycyclic aromatic hydrocarbons (PAHs) may have been formed in red giants or in interstellar dust and gas clouds, according to the scientists.

-In January 2018, researchers found that 4.5 billion-year-old meteorites found on Earth contained liquid water along with prebiotic complex organic substances that may be ingredients for life.
+In 2018, researchers found that 4.5 billion-year-old meteorites found on Earth contained liquid water along with prebiotic complex organic substances that may be ingredients for life.

-In November 2019, scientists reported detecting sugar molecules in meteorites for the first time, including ribose, suggesting that chemical processes on asteroids can produce some organic compounds fundamental to life, and supporting the notion of an RNA world prior to a DNA-based origin of life on Earth.
+In 2019, scientists reported detecting sugar molecules in meteorites for the first time, including ribose, suggesting that chemical processes on asteroids can produce some organic compounds fundamental to life, and supporting the notion of an RNA world prior to a DNA-based origin of life on Earth.